xjenny2/genetics-svgs-final/README.md

 - NCBI REFSEQ ID: specific to isoform; used to parse data.
 Only enter the numbers (omit "NP_").
 For example, for COL6A1 (NP_001839), you should enter 001839.
 - Ascending or Descending: note whether the protein is on the positive or negative strand
 - Number/type of domains: used to scrape domain positions from pfam.
 Follow prompting to indicate how many/what types of domains to show.
-- Whether or not to add editable files: if you have a file for editable base locations, enter Y
+- Whether or not to add editable bases
-  - if Y: enter file directory
+  - if yes, will follow up with prompt to enter file directory

 **Notes:**
 - When deciding pathogenicity, this script prefers conflicting reports in this order: uncertain > likely pathogenic > pathogenic